Taking Refuge

 II.3.

 3. Examine the nature of unborn awareness.
-In case we get too excited about regarding all dharmas as dreams and drift into fantasy and dreaminess, this slogan brings us back to simply looking at the mind.
-Mind is unborn because it has no discernable beginning, shape, color, texture, history or even existence.
-At the same …
+“Regarding all dharmas as dreams” can lead me to complacency about my experience, so that I drift into fantasy and dreaminess and lose touch with the vivid quality of phenomena.
+This slogan brings me back to simply looking at the mind.
+Mind is unborn because it has no …